 Aeronautical VHF channel assignments are planned in accordance with the principles contained in ICAO Annex 10 to the Convention on International Civil Aviation Volume V and detailed in the Handbook on Radio Frequency Spectrum Requirements for Civil Aviation Volume II.
 These criteria have been designed to ensure that communications are free from harmful interference.
 Co-ordination is then undertaken prior to deployment, in line with ITU procedures, between the relevant aeronautical authorities including ICAO to ensure there are no objections to the proposed assignment with a master list of approved assignments normally being published regularly by the relevant ICAO regional office.
 The satellite VHF relay concept would be subject to the same scrutiny with planning criteria needing to be developed within ICAO to ensure that both the terrestrial and satellite aeronautical VHF frequencies are free from harmful interference and co-ordination procedures are established to ensure that all relevant entities are consulted before any frequency is used.

-The satellite system allocation to AMS(R)S shall operate in accordance with international standards, practices and procedures in accordance with the Convention on International Civil Aviation and not adversely impact the operation of existing terrestrial VHF systems in the band 117.975 – 137 MHz operating in the AM(R)S, nor require any changes to aircraft equipage or existing installations.
+The satellite system allocation to AMS(R)S shall operate in accordance with international standards, practices and procedures in accordance with the Convention on International Civil Aviation and not impact or limit the operation of existing terrestrial VHF systems in the band 117.975 – 137 MHz operating in the AM(R)S, especially in regions with existing high congestion of the AM(R)S VHF frequency bands, nor require any changes to aircraft equipage or existing installations.

 ICAO Position: